Boston officials prepare for Fourth of July festivities

-BOSTON (WHDH) - With hundreds of thousands of people expected to line the banks of the Charles River to ring in the Fourth of July, Boston officials plan to step up security.
+BOSTON (WHDH) – With hundreds of thousands of people expected to line the banks of the Charles River to celebrate the Fourth of July, Boston officials plan to step up security.

 Boston police will be out in full force with both uniformed and plain-clothes officers on hand.

-The FBI says there are no credible threats at this time, but Evans and his department are not taking event preparation lightly, especially after a threat was made in Cleveland.
+The FBI says there are no credible threats at this time, but Police Commissioner William B. Evans and his department are not taking event preparation lightly, especially after a threat was made in Cleveland.

 RELATED: FBI: Man threatened July 4 attack at parade in Cleveland